juno-fx/Terra-Official-Plugins/docs/getting-started.md

     Audited 4 packages in 1ms
     ```

-3. **Create Our Plugin**: Juno provides a `Makefile` that automates most of the Plugin workflow for you.
-Create a plugin by running:
+3. **Create Our Plugin**: Juno provides a `Makefile` target that creates the scaffolding for a new plugin.
+You can use it to create a new plugin:

     <!-- termynal -->